Rosemary Parmesan Sweet Potatoes are tossed in fresh rosemary and parmesan then roasted to perfection!

 Sweet potatoes are a nutritional powerhouse!
 They are high in fiber, rich in antioxidants, contain a ton of B6 which is great for your heart, and are rich in beta-carotene.
 They by far outweigh the white potato when it comes to the health benefits.
 Since this recipe is roasted, they retain a lot more of their nutritional value as opposed to the recipes that are slathered in butter and brown sugar.
 Don’t get me wrong, I do love me some butter and brown sugar but Rosemary Parmesan Sweet potatoes are a delicious alternative.

 After I cubed the sweet potatoes, I tossed them in olive oil, parmesan cheese and fresh rosemary.

 Spread them on a baking sheet.
 Pop them in the oven and bake until golden brown.

 These turn out slightly crunchy (just the way I like them), with a delicious balance of parmesan cheese and rosemary.
 They will score big points for flavor with your family.
 I am sure that you will find the perfect place for them on your Thanksgiving table.
 What is on your Thanksgiving dinner menu this year?
 Leave me a comment below.
 I’d love to hear.

-Shop this Rosemary Parmesan Sweet Potatoes with my Amazon Affiliate links:
+Shop this Rosemary Parmesan Sweet Potatoes recipe:

 - 3-4 large orange sweet potatoes